 By looking at what is sold in the market, you can start to notice what people in the area like.

 Based on what I saw, people in Philadelphia are into sweet things.
-The market contains about 30 stalls dedicated to cakes, pies, donuts, cookies, ice cream, chocolate and fudge.
-At some points, there were a hundred people on line waiting to grab a little piece of heaven.
+The market contains about 30 stalls dedicated to cakes, pies, donuts, cookies, ice cream, chocolate, and fudge.
+At some points, there were a hundred people in the line waiting to grab a little piece of heaven.

-I enjoyed seeing how certain goods were made to order (example, cannoli and donuts).
+I enjoyed seeing how certain goods were made to order (for example, cannoli and donuts).

 Seriously, if you have problems with sugar, this is not the place for you!

 - This market starts to get crowded around 11:00 a.m.
-Expect long lines, crowded halls and difficulty to find a place to sit.
+Expect long lines, crowded halls, and difficulty finding a place to sit.

 - Visit early morning if you want to avoid the crowds